Twins vs. Astros Player Props Betting Odds

 Buxton Stats

-- Buxton has nine doubles, a triple, 10 home runs, 25 walks and 23 RBI (40 total hits).
+- Buxton has 40 hits with nine doubles, a triple, 10 home runs, 26 walks and 23 RBI.
 He's also stolen six bases.

 Buxton Recent Games